bulutoztemur/bulutoztemur.github.io/privacy-policy-memoryblocks.md

-Privacy Policy for Brain Gym - Mind Cards
+Privacy Policy for Mind Cards: Classic Match
-Last Updated: 11.03.2025
+Last Updated: 24.10.2025

 1. Introduction
-This Privacy Policy explains how Brain Gym - Mind Cards ("we", "our", or "us") collects, uses, and protects your data when you use our app.
+This Privacy Policy explains how Mind Cards: Classic Match ("we", "our", or "us") collects, uses, and protects your data when you use our app.

 2. Information We Collect
 We may collect: